alisequeira/lambda-challange/README.md

 | :------------------- | :--------------------------- |
 | `npm run format:fix` | format files with "prettier" |
 | `npm run test`       | execute tests with "jest"    |

+# Answers
+1.Create a database directory where I place data.json file and a db.js file that simulate a database methods.
+2.In functions directory are located all the lambda type function handler.

+To run this locally, have to install netlify-cli using npm install -g netlify-cli

+# API endpoints

+To get all data: /api/index
+To search by zip: /api/getByZipCode?zip=variable
+To search by City: /api/getByCity?city=variable to search by Longitude and Latitude : api/getByLatAndLong?lon=variable&lat=variable to search by any additional filter: api/getByAdditional/?state=variable&country=?&...etc